-Lucy looked at him coldly, not liking the superior tone to his voice.
+Lucy looked at him, not liking the superior tone to his voice.
 "He told me more than I wanted to know.
-About my mother about everything."
+About my mother, about my past."

-Master Makarov scratched his balding head, eyeing her oddly.
-"So you also have the Sight and no doubt have you too followed in your mothers footsteps."
+Master Makarov scratched his balding head, eyeing her.
+"So you also have the Sight and no doubt have you too followed in your mother's footsteps."

 Lucy tensed, muscles locking, she glanced up at him sharply, alarm rising in her throat.
 "You know about that?"

 Master Makarov looked at her oddly, of course he knew.
-"Yes, I do know Lucy.
+"Yes.
 About the curse about the particular Eater that trailed after your mother and now after you as well."
 He adjusted himself in his chair, again reaching into his desk, eyes looking for something once again.

 Lucy grit her teeth, trying to withhold the anger she felt.
 If he knew why hadn't he warned her?
-Given her some heads up before this humongous clusterfuck hit her by storm?!
+Given her some heads up before this surprise hit her by storm?!
 How many people knew about this inevitable curse that sat upon her shoulders like a crushing boulder?